-Part 1: Summary Comments and Estimations from Dr. Daniel Devasirvatham, Chief Technologist, Federal Wireless and Range Systems, SAIC, San Diego, CA. Dr. Devasirvatham has more than 25 years experience in mobile radio and satellite communications, and contributed to the development of digital cellular mobile radio communications.
+Part 1: Summary Comments and Estimations from Dr. Daniel Devasirvatham.
+Dr. Devasirvatham is Chief Technologist, Federal Wireless and Range Systems, SAIC, San Diego, CA. He has more than 25 years experience in mobile radio and satellite communications, and contributed to the development of digital cellular mobile radio communications.
 He is a member of APCO's homeland security committee and contributor to the P25 public safety communications standards activity.
-The below are his comments on technical paragraphs in the NPRM:
+The below are his comments on technical paragraphs (in parentheses below) from the NPRM: